Three Silverback Gorilla Brothers Guard A Group Of 22 Female Gorillas And It Is Truly A Beautiful Thing To See

 Trackers and researchers from the organization have to follow the groups of gorillas every day

 “Ucumbi and Turakomeje are probably the most bonded silverback brothers that we monitor!
-Even as adults, they still like to play!
+Even as adults, they still enjoy playing!
 After a good nap, we caught them wrestling!”

 On their website, you can adopt a gorilla or make a donation to the Dian Fossey Gorilla Fund.
-Your backing will enable them to defend these amazing beings.
+Your support will enable them to defend these amazing beings.

 Grauer’s gorillas are also considered critically endangered

-There is nothing like family, and these gorillas have proven that they've got one another's backs.
-We do hope you enjoyed reading this story as much as we did.
+There is nothing like family, and these gorillas have proven that they have one another's backs.
+We hope you enjoyed reading this story as much as we did.

 If you did, forward this article to your loved ones and friends to spread the word about the importance of animal protection.